 Make DIY repurposed wine cork charm tags as a great alternative to tag wine glasses for your next party.

-This might be my favorite way of repurposing used wine corks (besides the wine cork mulch idea and DIY wine rack ideas).
+I always keep my corks after I uncork a bottle.
+So this might be my favorite way of repurposing used wine corks (besides the wine cork mulch idea and DIY wine rack ideas).
 Instead of using predictable store-bought charms, name-tags, or different colored ribbons, I used different winery corks for my wine tags.

 The next time you have a party and don’t want to run out of glasses, this is the perfect thing to have on hand.
 Everyone will know which glass is theirs by their winemaker.
 It’s also a great conversation starter.
 Everyone can chat about their particular winery and if and what they drink from there, etc.

 - Wire with a hole at the tip

 - Twine or wine tag clips (a.k.a. earring rings)

 - Needle or safety pin

 - Old wine corks (no two can be the same)